Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

 ## Install ImageMagick

-To enable image manipulation in Alfresco Content Services, you must install and configure ImageMagick.
-Alfresco Content Services uses ImageMagick to manipulate images for previewing.
+To enable image manipulation in Content Services, you must install and configure ImageMagick.
+Content Services uses ImageMagick to manipulate images for previewing.

 1. Verify that ImageMagick is already installed on your system.